jback08/FairShip/field/README.md

 the point (xMax, yMax, zMax).

+2) CopyMap

+'''
-2) CopyMap MapLabel MapToCopy x0 y0 z0
+CopyMap MapLabel MapToCopy x0 y0 z0
+'''

 where MapToCopy is the name of the (previously defined) map to be copied, with the new co-ordinate offset specified by the values x0,y0,z0 (cm).
 Note that this will reuse the field map data already stored in memory.

+3) Uniform

+'''
-3) Uniform Label Bx By Bz
+Uniform Label Bx By Bz
+'''

 where Bx, By and Bz are the components of the uniform field (in Tesla), valid for any x,y,z co-ordinate value.

+4) Composite

+'''
-4) Composite CompLabel Label1 ...
+Composite CompLabel Label1 ...
 LabelN
+'''

 where CompLabel is the label of the composite field, comprising of the fields named Label1 up to LabelN.

+5) Global

+'''
-5) Global Label1 ..
+Global Label1 ..
 LabelN
+'''

 where Label1 to LabelN are the labels of the field(s) that are combined to represent the global one for the whole geometry.

+6) Region

+'''
-6) Region VolName FieldLabel
+Region VolName FieldLabel
+'''

 where VolName is the name of the TGeo volume and FieldLabel is the name of the local field that should be assigned to this volume.
 Note that this will include the global field if it has been defined earlier in the configuration file.

+7) Local

+'''
-7) Local VolName FieldLabel
+Local VolName FieldLabel
+'''

 where VolName is again the name of the TGeo volume and FieldLabel is the name of the local field that should be assigned to this volume.
 This